CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-07.md

 ## Review

 In this lab, you:

-- Reviewed summary metrics to understand overall cloud usage.
+- Reviewed **summary metrics** to understand overall cloud usage.
-- Analyzed app categories, risk levels, and top users.
+- Analyzed **app categories, risk levels, and top users** to identify risky patterns.
-- Inspected discovered apps to identify risky or unapproved services.
+- Inspected **discovered apps** to evaluate traffic volume and risk.
-- Marked applications as unsanctioned for better monitoring and control.
+- Marked applications as **unsanctioned** to enforce policies and monitor usage.

 ## You have successfully completed the lab.
 Click on Next to Continue